SUSTech2022/AuralNet/Readme.md

   - Each file contains four columns: gammatone coefficients for the left ear, right ear, cross-correlation values, and ground truth labels.
 For more details, please refer to our paper.

 ## Training and Testing Data
 The training, validation, and testing datasets can be [downloaded here](link).
-Please place the extracted data in the `./dataset` folder.
+Please place the downloaded datasets in the `./dataset` folder.

 ## Testing
 To test the pretrained MCT model, run the following command: